the1mason/the1mason/README.md

 ### 🌍 [Website](https://the1mason.com)

-Currently workin' on *some private projects :p*
+Currently workin' on [the1mason-api](https://github.com/the1mason/the1mason-api) and *some private projects :p*

 You can reach me there: